Christian1984/learn-devops/docker-and-kubernetes/04-terraform/rabbitmq/README.md

 - use the image in the terraform script without a registry prefix
 - set `imagePullPolicy = "Never"`

+## startup

+- run `tf init && tf apply`
+- the messaging topology operator takes a while to provision the users and their permissions, so be patient; it can take several minutes!

 ## manage

 - use `kr -n <namespace> manage <instance>`, e.g. `kr -n rabbitns manage rabbit`